 - Brush Often: Brushing with a soft-bristle toothbrush in a circular motion will help stimulate your gums, help prevent bleeding gums and strengthen the tissue that protects your teeth.
 All Crest Pro-Health toothpastes are triclosan-free.

-- Brush with Anti-Gingivitis Toothpaste: If you struggle with bleeding gums, you may want to consider a toothpaste like Crest Gum Detoxify Deep Clean that can help neutralize the plaque bacteria found below.
-These toothpastes are formulated to help reverse early signs of gum disease.
+- Brush with Anti-Gingivitis Toothpaste: If you struggle with bleeding gums, you may want to consider a toothpaste like Crest Gum Detoxify Deep Clean that can help neutralize the plaque bacteria found around the gum line.
+Also try Crest Gum & Enamel Repair, which also helps repair weakened tooth enamel These toothpastes are formulated to help reverse early signs of gum disease.

 - These toothpastes are formulated to help reverse early signs of gum disease.